Solar Cycle Observations: Flows

 \subsection{Zonal Flows: Torsional Oscillations}

-The solar rotation profile is modulated by a pattern of bands of faster- and slower-than-average rotation, which can be considered respectively as prograde or retrograde flows, and which migrate in latitude in synchrony with the solar cycle.
-This pattern was first observed, and dubbed the ``torsional oscillation'', by \citet{1980ApJ...239L..33H} in surface Doppler observations at the Mount Wilson Observatory.
+The solar rotation profile is modulated by a pattern of bands of faster- and slower-than-average rotation, which can be considered respectively as prograde or retrograde flows, and which migrate in latitude in synchrony with the solar cycle (see Figures~\ref{fig:ulrich} and \ref{fig:rh_zonal}).
+This pattern, revealed when a temporal average is subtracted from the rotation rate at each latitude, was first observed, and dubbed the ``torsional oscillation'', by \citet{1980ApJ...239L..33H} in surface Doppler observations from the 150 ft tower at the Mount Wilson Observatory.
 The Mount Wilson observations continued until 2013, and Figure~\ref{fig:ulrich} from \citet{Ulrich_2022} shows the pattern over three solar cycles.
 The main feature is the band of faster rotation in each hemisphere that moves from mid-latitudes towards the equator between one solar minimum and the next; as pointed out by \citet{1980ApJ...239L..33H}, the latitude of maximum flux falls close to the edge of this belt.
 These flows are relatively weak compared to the mean solar rotation, with amplitudes close to the surface of less than ten meters per second, or a fraction of a per cent of the equatorial rotation rate.

-With the advent of systematic, long-term helioseismic observations from the Global Oscillations Network Group \citep[GONG:][]{1996Sci...272.1284H} and the Michelson Doppler Imager \citep[MDI:][]{1995SoPh..162..129S}, it became possible to measure the solar rotation and its temporal changes below the photosphere.
 The flow patterns were seen in helioseismic data in the rising phase of Solar Cycle 23 by \citet{1999ApJ...523L.181S}, and \cite{2000ApJ...533L.163H} found that the patterns penetrated at least 0.08 solar radii into the convection zone; subsequent work, for example by \citet{2002Sci...296..101V}, suggested that the variation in rotation involves most of the bulk of the convection zone.
-A strong band of faster flow migrating from mid-latitudes towards the poles was reported on by \citet{2001ApJ...559L..67A} in data from early in Solar Cycle 23.
+A strong band of faster flow migrating from mid-latitudes towards the poles early in Solar Cycle 23 was reported by \citet{2001ApJ...559L..67A}.